Ahmed010916/Invoces/README.md

 To support the project and to keep it going, paypal Account email Ahmedpaypl@gmail.com

-## Next updates
+## latest updates

 - Dashboard ui Card
-- export to excel in Reports
+- export invoces to excel, PDF
 - And more
 # laravel_invoces